Frequently asked questions

 What platforms does keytun support?

-keytun runs on macOS, Linux, and Windows.
-Terminal mode works on all three.
+keytun runs on macOS and Linux.
+Terminal mode works on both.
 System mode (OS-level keystroke injection) is currently macOS only, with Linux support planned.
+Windows support is not yet available.

 Can multiple clients join the same session?